Culture

 Aiguamolls de l'Empordà Natural Park

-The Aiguamolls de l'Empordà Natural Park, one of the most important wetlands in southern Europe, where you can see migratory birds and local fauna.
+The Aiguamolls de l'Empordà Natural Park, which is located between the towns of Castelló d'Empúries, Sant Pere Pescador, Palau-saverdera, Peralada, Pau, Pedret i Marzà, l'Escala, Roses i l'Armentera, is a one of the most important wetlands in southern Europe where you will find migratory birds and native fauna.

 Ruins of Empuries